-Alternatively, in case of download and configure installations, where path/to/scancode is used (the path from root of file system) we can go into the scancode directory (like scancode-toolkit-3.1.1) and then use ./ scancode.
+Alternatively, instead of using path/to/scancode (the path from root of file system) we can go into the scancode directory (like scancode-toolkit-3.1.1) and then use ./scancode.
 The same applies for input and output options.
 To scan a folder samples inside ScanCode directory, and output to a file output.json in the same directory, the command will be: